Chambersburg, Pennsylvania: Newspapers

 The Chambersburg Public Opinion is the only daily newspaper published in town, and has weekday circulation about 17,000.
 It was founded in 1869 and is now owned by Gannett.
+The town is also served by The Herald-Mail out of Hagerstown, Maryland.

 Television and radio

 Franklin County is in the Harrisburg-Lancaster-York television market.
 Television reception can be poor because of the surrounding mountains.
 Harrisburg PBS station WITF-TV rebroadcasts via low-powered translator W34FM-D. All Harrisburg TV stations are available off air and on cable.
 WHTM is the first network affiliated television station to establish a bureau in Chambersburg.
 WDVM-TV and WWPB broadcast from nearby Hagerstown, Maryland.

 Chambersburg shares a radio market, the 165th largest in the United States, with Waynesboro, Pennsylvania, and Hagerstown, Maryland.